oat-sa/tao-mobile-app/README.md

 # tao-mobile-app

-Experimental app wrapper to run a TAO test in mobile devices
+App wrapper to run a TAO test in mobile devices

 ## Architecture